 Did you know...

 Some people believe that dropping keys down a person's back will stop a nose bleed.
-It's an old-time remedy.
-It probably worked because at the same time the nose was pinched and that would stop the bleeding.
+This does not work, but it is an old-time remedy.
+They may have thought it worked because at the same time the nose was pinched and that would stop the bleeding.

 We've provided this information to help you to understand important things about staying healthy and happy.
 However, if you feel sick or unhappy, it is important to tell your mum or dad, a teacher or another grown-up.